turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 end
 ```

-This will allow us to access all of the instance variables by sending messages to our instance (e.g. calling `room_a.width` or `room_a.length`, etc.).
+This will allow us to access all of the instance variables by sending messages to our instance (e.g. calling `room.width` or `room.length`, etc.).

 #### Combining State and Behavior